MehmetAzizYirik/ChemReservoir/README.md

 ChemReservoir scripts are given in [the Scripts folder](https://github.com/MehmetAzizYirik/ChemReservoir/tree/main/Scripts).

 ## License
-This project is licensed under the MIT License - see the () file for details
+This project is licensed under the MIT License - see [the LICENSE file](https://github.com/MehmetAzizYirik/ChemReservoir/blob/main/LICENSE) file for details.

 ## Authors